 Victims of maritime negligence may shy away from taking an employer or powerful vessel owner to court over their losses.
 However, you are not alone, and help is available.

 Laborde Earles Injury Lawyers can stand up to powerful corporations and fight tirelessly to help you recover what you and your family may deserve.
-Contact us for your free consultation at (337) 777-7777.
+Contact us for your free consultation today.